Old name, new purpose: why we’ve gone back to RNID

 FM systems

 An FM system is another system used to help people hear speech more clearly.
-It uses radio waves to transmit sounds from a transmitter to several people at the same time.
+It uses radio waves to transmit sounds from a microphone to several people at the same time.
 It’s normally used in schools, group tours, conferences and lectures.

 Several manufacturers make FM systems, but they can be used with any hearing aid.
 You need to use a compatible receiver that is usually attached to the bottom of your hearing aids.
 Your audiologist may need to link your hearing aids to it.
 They can also advise which receiver is required.